 -

-Physical features — Himalayas (ranges, major peaks), Northern Plains, Deccan Plateau, Coastal Plains.
+Physical divisions — Himalayas, Northern Plains, Deccan Plateau, Coastal Plains

 -

-Major rivers — Ganga, Yamuna, Brahmaputra, Godavari, Krishna, Kaveri; river systems.
+Major rivers — Ganga, Yamuna, Brahmaputra, Godavari, Krishna, Kaveri

 -